vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 	} while (0)
 ```

-The macro really only checks if there is a VkResult that isnt 0, and exits app directly.
 All Vulkan functions that can error out will return a VkResult.
 This is really just an integer error code.
-If the error code isnt 0, something is going badly.
+If the error code isnt 0, something is going badly and we just abort with an error message.

-With those two done, we can go forward with initialization proper.
+With those two done, we can go forward with initialization of the basic structures for Vulkan.

-# Initializing core Vulkan handles
+# Initializing core Vulkan structures

 The first thing we are going to intialize, is the Vulkan instance.
 For that, lets start by adding a new function and the stored handles to the VulkanEngine class